 I hope this gives you some ideas about how to move forwards with your bird of paradise training!

-If you like nerding about pole dance biomechanics and training, you might like my book, Strength and Conditioning for Pole – available now in paperback or downloadable ebook!
+If you like nerding about pole dance biomechanics I think you’ll love my new book, Pole Anatomy – it breaks down the anatomy of over 60 (yes 60!) pole tricks!
+Available now in paperback or downloadable ebook!

 Strength and Conditioning for Pole – Print & Digital BundleProduct on sale